When it comes to divorce, making the right decision is harder than making the wrong one.

 ― Elizabeth Gilbert, Eat, Pray, Love

 Should you save your marriage or not?
-Determining the course to take means figuring out if your problems can be solved – and more importantly, if you want to solve them.
+Determining the appropriate course of action means figuring out if your problems can be solved – and more importantly, if you want to solve them.

 What happens when your spouse isn’t sure they want to save the marriage or not?
 Should you stay or should you go?
 Traditional marriage counseling won’t help in this situation.
 In fact, it can make things worse!

-Discernment Counseling, also known is as “Stay-or-Go” Counseling (or Discernment Counseling) is for those who are considering divorce but want to be sure this is the right path for them.
-They want to take one more look before making a permanent decision with long term consequences, Discernment Counseling is what you need.
+Discernment Counseling, also known is as “Stay-or-Go”, is about clarity.
+Your clarity.
+It is for those who are considering divorce but want to be sure this is the right path for them.
+If you want to take one more look before making a permanent decision with long term consequences, Discernment Counseling is what you need.

-“Stay-or-Go” Counseling helps couples better understand what’s happened to their marriage and help for deciding whether to break up or to try to repair it.
-It’s different from regular marriage counseling because this kind of discernment counseling is not about solving the problems in your marriage; it’s about figuring out whether the problems can be solved.
+Discernment Counseling helps couples better understand what’s happened to their relationship, so they can decide whether to break up or work to repair it.
+It’s very different from traditional marriage or relationship counseling because this kind of counseling is not about solving the problems; it’s about figuring out whether the problems can be solved.

-It’s designed mostly for couples where one partner is leaning out of the marriage and the other wants to stay together and fix the problems; or where both spouses are questioning whether staying together is the right thing to do.
+Discernment counseling is designed primarily for couples where one partner is leaning out of the marriage and the other wants to stay together and fix the problems; or where both spouses are questioning whether staying together is the right thing to do.
 In Discernment Counseling you can expect to:

-- make a good decision about whether to move towards divorce, or make one last try to restore the marriage to health
+- Make a good decision about whether to move towards divorce, or make one last try to restore the relationship to health

 What does discernment counseling involve?

-The discernment counselor helps couples choose among three options: moving towards divorce, carving out a period of time for an all-out effort to preserve the marriage, or agreeing to decide later.
+The discernment counselor will help the couple choose among three options: moving towards divorce, carving out a period of time for an all-out effort to preserve the marriage, or agreeing to decide later.
 The sessions are divided between conversation with the couple together and individual conversations with each spouse.
-The counselor respects the reasons for divorce while trying to open up the possibility of restoring the marriage to health.
+The counselor respects the reasons for divorce while trying to open the possibility of restoring the marriage to health.

 The counselor helps both partners see their individual contributions to the problems and to possible solutions.
 Understanding what you’ve contributed to the marriage problems can be useful in future relationships even if this one ends.

-It is a short term process (1 to 5 sessions of 1.5-2 hours length) which leads to one of three possible outcomes:
+Discernment work is a short-term process (generally 1 to 5 ninety-minute sessions) which leads to one of three possible outcomes:

 - Preserving the marriage as it is